Starting babies on food

 There is a widespread notion amongst physicians and nutritionists that there is “nothing in breastmilk” after about 6 months.
 This is patently false.
 See below in the section Late onset decreased milk supply and ketosis for more information.

-Breastfeeding should continue after the first six months and food is added to breastfeeding.
-Food does not substitute for breastfeeding at this point.
+Breastfeeding can and should continue after the first six months and food is added to breastfeeding.
+Food does not substitute for breastfeeding at this point and breastfeeding is not a supplement to food; breastfeeding is the main food.
 If problems with breastfeeding appear at this point, when your baby is 9 or 12 months or older, the problems can be overcome, and it is not a sign that your baby is “self-weaning”.
 A baby does not “self-wean” before the age of 2.5 or 3 years of age.
 The time between 6 months and 2 years serves to give the baby time to learn to eat the food adults eat and to establish breastfeeding and food as two important sides of normal eating.

 A big deal has been made about babies needing to be exposed to gluten early in life, in order to prevent the development of coeliac disease.
 According to two fairly sketchy studies, babies have a decreased incidence of coeliac disease later in life if they are exposed to gluten containing foods between 4 and 7 months of age (not before 4 months and not after 7 months).

 But these studies did not prove anything.
 And in fact, they didn´t find the children had a decreased incidence of coeliac disease.
 One US study found that babies started on food AFTER 4 months of age were better off than babies started on food BEFORE 4 months of age.
 One Swedish study did not include the question of whether babies were breastfed or not.
 And there have been many studies since then showing that there was no relationship between the timing of gluten and coeliac disease.